adambader/blog/src/pages/index.md

 templateKey: index-page
 title: Adam Bader
 image: /img/home-jumbotron.jpg
+heading: hello
-heading: 'Product Manager and Entreperneur '
+subheading: 'Product Manager and Entreperneur '
-subheading: 'Articles on Product Management, Entrepreneurship, and Technology'
 mainpitch:
   title: Hello!
 I'm Adam
-  description: >-
-    I'm a Product Manager and Entrepreneur based in Los Angeles, California.
+  description: 'I''m a Product Manager and Entrepreneur based in Los Angeles, California. '
-    I've worked for Discovery, beIN, Real Madrid and started and sold my own online businesses in the past.

-    This is my website.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,